What you will need...

 How to Make it...

 Made up of a single piece, but with varying designs.
+Try different colours, using stripes, or adding some embroidered stitching to make some happy egg faces.

 Basic Piece

-Time - 1 hour Each
+Time - 30 Minutes Each Piece

 Yarn Colour of your Choice